-- 3.3 The maximum registration period permitted for a part-time candidate registered for Degree of Doctor of Philosophy is 84-months.
-The expected period of study for a part-time candidate is 48 to 72-months.
-A part-time candidate who does not complete within the expected period will be required to enrol as "writing-up", up to the maximum registration period of 84-months. - 3.4 A candidate must apply for registration for the Degree of Doctor of Philosophy or Master of Philosophy before beginning the programme of research except when: - I. The candidate is or has been registered for a higher degree in the same field of research at another university or at some other degree-awarding body and wishes to withdraw from such registration and register at the University of Bradford in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be registered with effect from the date of such previous registration, provided that he or she shall pursue an approved programme of research in the University of Bradford and that he or she does in fact withdraw from such previous registration.
-The total duration of their programme of research, commencing with the date of registration, must be not less than the minimum requirements for the degree as specified in these Regulations. - a. not less than twenty-four months in the case of a full-time doctoral candidate and for not less than thirty six months in the case of a part-time doctoral candidate for the Degree; - b. and not less than nine months in the case of a full-time candidate for the degree of Master of Philosophy and for not less than twelve months in the case of a part-time masters candidate; - II.
-The candidate is a member of staff or a matriculated student at the University, in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be registered with effect from a date not earlier than twelve months for doctoral candidates and nine months for masters candidates before the date of application for registration provided that: - a. they were a member of staff or a matriculated student at that time; - b. their supervisor or the Dean of Faculty certifies that they had in fact begun work at the earlier date in the field of research approved for registration; - c. the total duration of their programme of research, commencing with the date of registration, must be not less than the minimum requirements for the degree as specified in these Regulations. - III.
-In the case of candidates for the Degree of Doctor of Philosophy only, that the candidate is already registered for a Degree of Master of Philosophy of the University in the same field of research, in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be re-registered from the date of such previous registration. - 3.5 Candidates shall be charged the appropriate fee from the date from which their registration for the degree takes effect.
+- 3.1 A statement of the proposed field of research and the name of the proposed Supervisors shall be submitted to Admissions via the relevant Faculty approval process when the candidate applies for registration and prior to an offer being made. - 3.2 A candidate must apply for registration for the Degree of Doctor of Philosophy or Master of Philosophy before beginning the programme of research except when: - i.
+The candidate is or has been registered for a higher degree in the same field of research at another university or at some other degree-awarding body and wishes to withdraw from such registration and register at the University of Bradford in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be registered with effect from the date of such previous registration, provided that he or she shall pursue an approved programme of research in the University of Bradford and that he or she does in fact withdraw from such previous registration.
+The total duration of their programme of research, commencing with the date of registration, must be not less than the minimum requirements for the degree as specified in these Regulations.

-- 3.6 Candidates for research degrees will not be permitted to register concurrently for another degree level programme of study at this or another Higher Education Institution, with the exception of collaborative provision (i.e. dual awards). - 3.7 Staff candidates are required to register as part-time candidates for a research degree.
-The exception to this is when a staff member is a Research Assistant, and the Principal Supervisor is able to confirm that the work undertaken by the member of staff is identical to that which will form the basis of the research thesis.
+- not less than twenty four months in the case of a full-time doctoral candidate and for not less than thirty six months in the case of a part-time doctoral candidate for the Degree; - and not less than nine months in the case of a full-time candidate for the degree of Master of Philosophy and for not less than twelve months in the case of a part-time masters candidate; - ii.
+The candidate is a member of staff or a matriculated student of the University, in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be registered with effect from a date not earlier than twelve months for doctoral candidates and nine months for masters candidates before the date of application for registration provided that: - a. they were a member of staff or a matriculated student at that time; - b. their Supervisor or the Dean of Faculty certifies that they had in fact begun work at the earlier date in the field of research approved for registration; - c. the total duration of their programme of research, commencing with the date of registration, must be not less than the minimum requirements for the degree as specified in these Regulations. - iii.
+In the case of candidates for the Degree of Doctor of Philosophy only, that the candidate is already registered for a Degree of Master of Philosophy of the University in the same field of research, in which case the candidate may, with the approval of the Faculty Postgraduate Research Sub-Committee, be re-registered from the date of such previous registration. - 3.3 Candidates shall be charged the appropriate fee from the date from which their registration for the degree takes effect. - 3.4 Candidates for research degrees will not be permitted to register concurrently for another degree level programme of study at this or another Higher Education Institution, with the exception. - 3.5 Staff candidates are required to register as part-time candidates for a research degree.
+The exception to this is when a staff member is a Research Assistant and the Principal Supervisor is able to confirm that the work undertaken by the member of staff is identical to that which will form the basis of the research thesis.
 In this instance they can register on a full-time basis.

-4 Employment of Students Whilst Undertaking Research Degrees
+4 Employment of Students whilst undertaking Research Degrees